 Hiwa-i-te-rangi is known as the wishing star — the star specifically associated with aspirations, goals, and the intentions we set for the year ahead.
 She is the star of the future rather than the past, of what is possible rather than what has been, and of the solar courage required to begin.
 Hiwa-i-te-rangi corresponds to the Sun’s governing energy — the energy of Life Path 1, of the Celtic sign Birch, and of the pioneering initiative that initiates new cycles.
 On Matariki, it is traditional to make a wish or set an intention in Hiwa-i-te-rangi’s direction — a practice that is, in essence, a solar intention-setting ritual of the same kind that underpins all Life Path 1 and Sun-governed energy work.

-What Does the Numerology of Matariki 2026 Reveal?
+What Is the Numerology of Matariki?

 The date of Matariki 2026 — Friday 10 July 2026 — carries a specific numerological quality that is striking in its alignment with the herenga waka theme.
 Reducing the date numerologically: the day is 10, which reduces to 1.
 The month is 7, which remains 7.
 The year 2026 reduces as 2+0+2+6 = 10, which reduces to 1.
 Adding these: 1 + 7 + 1 = 9.